 It was an enriching 25 years, helping to produce other artists’ work and trying to figure out ways to build community around art and artists.
 These were amazing experiences that kept me inspired and committed to playing a role that I knew was so very important in helping these artists achieve their personal visions.
 Along the way, I was fortunate to work with some of the world’s most talented individuals as well as an amazing group of local and regional artists whose work has left an incredible legacy here in the Northwest.

-I still live in Portland, Oregon with my amazing wife Terri, and have two children, Leah, an interior architect in San Diego and Seth, a social worker living here in Portland.
+I still live in Portland, Oregon with my amazing wife Terri, and have two children, Leah, an interior architect in San Diego and Seth, a social worker living in Eugene.